Quadratic Quantum Polarimetry with Entangled Photon Pairs

 This also clarifies the enhanced sensitivity.
 For clarity of expressions, we consider the isotropic case, $m=m_{11}=m_{22}=m_{33}$, with $\gamma_{\text{OPP}} = (1+3m^2)/4$ and $\gamma_{\text{TPP}} = (1+3m^4)/4$.
 If we parametrize the scattering strength of a medium under test by an effective thickness $\eta$, with $m:=m(\eta)$ decreasing monotonically as scattering increases, then the sensitivity can be expressed as,

 The crucial point is not merely the slope with respect to $m$, but the nonlinear compression of the state space.
-As $m$ decreases, the output states contract more rapidly, so equal changes in the physical parameter $\eta$ disproportionately larger changes in the measured observable.
+As $m$ decreases, the output states contract more rapidly, so equal changes in the physical parameter $\eta$ lead to disproportionately larger changes in the measured observable.
 Therefore, a given reduction in depolarizing channels produces a stronger contraction of the accessible correlation tensor and a stronger degradation of purity and entanglement.
 As shown in Fig.~\ref{fig:CPDE}, with input Bell state $\ket{\Psi^+}$, the simulated quantum metrics exhibit a markedly steeper decay with decreasing of parameter $m$.

 \emph{Experiment.} To verify these predictions, we perform experiments using polarization-entangled photon pairs generated via spontaneous parametric down-conversion in type-II periodically poled potassium titanyl phosphate (ppKTP) crystals in a polarization Mach-Zehnder interferometer~\cite{Lee:2016:Opt.Express, Fazili:2024}.
-Although close to the Bell $\ket{\Psi^+}$, due to imperfect compensation and experimental imbalance the generated state has an initial concurrence of only 0.9; the reconstructed input density matrix is shown in Fig.~\ref{fig:Experiment}b.
-The photon pairs are directed toward tissue-mimicking phantom samples with controlled effective thickness $\eta=d/l^* = [0.025, 0.08, 0.2, 0.26]$, where $d$ is the actual thickness (constant for all samples) and $l^*=1/\mu_s^\prime=\mu_s^{-1}\left(1-g\right)^{-1}$ is the transport mean free path, $g$ is forward scattering anisotropy factor, $\mu_s$ is scattering coefficient, and $\mu_s^\prime$ is reduced scattering coefficient~\cite{Alali:2015:JBO}.
-Here, $\eta$ serves as an effective measure of scattering strength, with larger values corresponding to stronger depolarization, $m(\eta) \propto(1-\eta)$.
+Approaching the Bell state $\ket{\Psi^+}$, the experimentally prepared probing state (input) has a concurrence of 0.9.
+The reconstructed input density matrix is shown in Fig.~\ref{fig:Experiment}b.
+This measured $\rho_{\text{in}}$ is further used throughout the simulations and reconstructions, accounting for the finite concurrence in results interpretation.
+It mainly limits the dynamic range, without undermining the quadratic TPP response, which is consistent with earlier reported OPP with non-maximally entangled quantum states~\cite{Galvez:2025:Opt.Exp}.
+The photon pairs are directed toward tissue-mimicking phantom samples~\cite{Sieryi:2020:SPIE,Sieryi:2025:Biomed} with controlled effective thickness $\eta=d/l^* = [0.025, 0.08, 0.2, 0.26]$, where $d$ is the actual thickness (constant for all samples) and $l^*=1/\mu_s^\prime=\mu_s^{-1}\left(1-g\right)^{-1}$ is the transport mean free path with forward scattering anisotropy factor $g$, scattering coefficient $\mu_s$, and reduced scattering coefficient $\mu_s^\prime$~\cite{Alali:2015:JBO,Tuchin2015book}.
+Here, $\eta$ serves as an effective measure of scattering strength, with larger values corresponding to stronger depolarization, $m(\eta) \propto e^{-\alpha\eta}$, $\alpha>0$.
+In the weak-scattering limit, $m(\eta) \propto 1-\alpha\eta$.